Torre de Miguel Sesmero

 Torre de Miguel Sesmero is a municipality located in the province of Badajoz, Extremadura, Spain (Europe).

-Currently being built in a large area of the municipality, the second solar-thermal plant biggest in Europe, so that these people contributes greatly renewable energy activities to help preserve the environment.
+Currently being built in a large area of the municipality, is the second biggest solar-thermal plant in Europe.
+These people contribute greatly to renewable energy activities to help preserve the environment.

 Located on Ruta de las Cruces (Itinerary Crosses), designed to raise awareness of the chapels, churches and religious buildings built on the region's Llanos de Olivenza.
 It is within the Judicial District of Olivenza.